At the end of this lesson, students will …

 Group the data frame by surface type.

-Calculate the mean of the CO2_mgC
+Calculate the mean of the CO2_mgC, CH4_mgC,

-, and N2O_ugN
+NH3_ugN, and N2O_ugN columns.

 Sort the result in increasing order of the mean value of

-example dataset which has survey
+Load the relig_income example dataset which has survey

 data on the number of individuals of different religions by reported

 yearly income.
-(Use data(relig_income)
+(Use data(relig_income) to load the

 dataset.)
 Convert this dataset into “tidy” form so that each row has a